 - With the servo horn OFF power on the drone and rotate the servo (via your transmitter, NOT by hand) all the way back/counterclockwise and disconnect power so that you know it’s in the furthest back position.
 This is where having control via a slider is useful, as described in the tutorial for adding a head tracker to your setup.

-- Check that there is not excessive slop in the linkage, this can be caused by play in where the linkage connects to the servo horn, which can usually be solved by removing the linkage and slightly crimping with pliers the bend in the linkage that sits inside the servo horn.
-Also check that the hole poked in the connection tab is not so big that it introduces play in the linkage.
+- The gimbal will give a little with force but shouldn’t have slop/ free play.
+Check that there is not slop in the linkage, this can be caused by play in where the linkage connects to the servo horn, which can usually be solved by removing the linkage and slightly crimping with pliers.
+Note that when a GoPro is mounted and tightened down it significantly stiffens the gimbal.

 - Ensuring that your transmitter is on and has the channel controlling the servo in the same position as it was when you powered the drone off, carefully power on the drone and test the range of the gimbal.
 It is easy to break stuff at this stage, use your own judgment, Medlin Drone is not responsible for any broken parts or fingers.